Virco/Kapt-Android-Annotation-Processor/README.md

 # Kapt-Android-Annotation-Processor

-An annotation processor written in Kotlin targetting Adnroid Applications.
+An annotation processor written in Kotlin targetting Android Applications.